Page title

 • Improving rules for closing part of a council or committee meeting to the public, to ensure greater transparency and that these meetings are held openly wherever possible.

-• Changing audit committees to have an improved focus as 'audit, risk and improvement committees' that are independently chaired, with greater clarity on how council committees should operate.
+• Changing audit committees to have an improved focus as 'audit, risk and improvement committees' that will be independently chaired, with greater clarity on how council committees should operate.

 Roles and responsibilities